LaunchCodeEducation/web-fundamentals/studios/github/README.md

 TODO message
 ```

 Now go in your editor, add and commit a third line of story and push it up.
+You can have your story go anywhere!
+Try to tie it in with what the other player wrote, without discussing with them any plans on where the story will go.

 ### Player 2